valohai/docs/source/topic-guides/core-concepts/deployments.rst

 * Inherit the `project's environment variables and secrets </reference-guides/valohai-yaml/step-environment-variables/#project-environment-variables>`_
 * Define environment variables for a particular deployment version

-Deployment Alias
+Deployment alias
 --------------------

-**A deployment alias** is a human-readable name that points to a specific deployment version e.g. ``staging`` or ``production``.
+**A deployment alias** is a name, like ``staging`` or ``production``, that points to a deployment version.

-Aliases create canonical URLs for development so you can use Valohai to control which version is being served in each context.
+Aliases create canonical URLs so you can use Valohai to control which version is being served in each context.
 This allows you to update currently used version or rollback to previous version if something goes wrong.
+Changing alias routing is instantaneous.

-For example, version alias ``https://valohai.cloud/ruksi/mnist/americas/production/predict-digit`` could be used by applications utilizing your predictions and they don't need to change the URL when you a release new version.
+For example, alias ``https://valohai.cloud/ruksi/mnist/americas/production/predict-digit`` could be used by applications utilizing your predictions and they don't need to change the URL when you a release new endpoint version.

 Deployment monitoring
 -------------------------